fabiobosisio/jsrw/docs/cmds.md

     write          Enables editor mode, it is necessary to include the desired operation (<op>)

 Ops:
-    object ins <fld>:<value>      Inserts a field with value in the object accessed by path
+    object ins <fld> <value>      Inserts a field with value in the object accessed by path
-    object set <fld>:<value>      Modifies a field with value in the object accessed by path object del <fld>              Delete a field with value in the object accessed by path
+    object set <fld> <value>      Modifies a field with value in the object accessed by path object del <fld>              Delete a field with value in the object accessed by path
     |
-    array ins <idx>,<value>       Inserts a value at the indicated index of the array accessed by path
+    array ins <idx> <value>       Inserts a value at the indicated index of the array accessed by path
-    array set <idx>,<value>       Modifies a value at the indicated index of the array accessed by path array del <idx>               Delete a value at the indicated index of the array accessed by path
+    array set <idx> <value>       Modifies a value at the indicated index of the array accessed by path array del <idx>               Delete a value at the indicated index of the array accessed by path

     Value: